acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

   [Configuration Directory Docs](https://gohugo.io/getting-started/configuration/#configuration-directory).

 `/public` is created to store the generated files.
-The files stands on their own: you can upload them to the static server and forget that you ever used Hugo to create them.
+The files stand on their own: you can upload them to the static server and forget that you ever used Hugo to create them.

 ## 2.2.
 Merge other Hugo projects to yours with Modules